Elaine Walker (composer)

-Elaine Walker is a composer, electronic musician, mathematician, and author born in 1969.
-She wrote a physics/philosophy book, “Matter Over Mind: Cosmos, Chaos, and Curiosity” (2016).
-She specializes in microtonal music, including founding ZIA, an all electronic band, and performing with D.D.T.
-She has performed with Number Sine.
+Elaine Walker is a composer, electronic musician and author.
+She has published mathematics papers and written a physics/philosophy book, Matter over mind: cosmos, chaos, and curiosity (2016).
+She specializes in microtonal music, including founding ZIA, an all-electronic band, and performing with D.D.T..
 She describes: "I compose microtonal music strictly by ear and leave it to others to analyze, so you won't find ratios or mathematics here."

 Life

-Raised in southern New Mexico "by two loving mathematicians, Elaine grew to love the desert in all of its glory and wide openness".
-Her father was Dr. Elbert A. Walker.
+Raised in southern New Mexico "by two loving mathematicians", her parents were professors Elbert A. Walker and Carol L. Walker.